MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

         /* CALLBACKS */

-        // Define the callback function that will be passed when we subscribe to the CenterTimeOfFlight event. let _centerTimeOfFlight = function (data) {
+        // Define the callback function that is passed when we subscribe to the CenterTimeOfFlight event. let _centerTimeOfFlight = function (data) {

             // Use try and catch statements to handle exceptions and unimportant messages from the WebSocket data stream.